Here are some things to consider if you’re deciding if becoming a vendor is the right choice for you.

 - Credit card processing (if you’re going to choose to accept credit cards)

 Make sure before you start selling that you have the required permits or licenses.
 You can usually reach out to the farmer’s market’s management team for more direction.

 If you sell prepared or processed food, you may be required to get seasonal food permits and submit to periodic health inspections.
 If you do have to register with the state or local authority, you’ll need to fill out an application, pay a fee and submit to any required inspections.
 You may need to obtain a food safety certification too, which is an additional expense.

 You’ll most likely also be asked to carry liability insurance for your business.
 You’ll want to discuss getting a new policy, or having this coverage added to your policy with your agent.

 Lastly, it’s a good idea to look into setting up a formal legal structure for your business.
 Using an LLC or S-corp will help provide additional legal protection.

 How much time can you commit?

-You’ll also want to start your marketing efforts before the farmers market as well.
-Getting your licenses, name and materials ready will take some planning beforehand.
-When the market starts you’ll want to promote your booth on different platforms as well.
-Facebook, Twitter, Instagram, etc. to try and gain a following.
+You’ll also want to start your marketing efforts before the farmer's market.
+Getting your licenses and materials ready will take some planning beforehand.
+When the market starts, you’ll want to promote your booth on different platforms as well.
+Facebook, Twitter, Instagram, etc. to gain a following.

 Being a vendor at a farmer’s market is more than just showing up once a week with produce.
 The hard work is worth it if you find yourself with a fulfilling hobby with some extra money.
 If you are looking to start selling, or already do, reach out to your Farm Bureau agent to make sure you are properly covered.